Zack Greinke: Houston Astros (2019–2021)

-Return to Kansas City Royals (2022–present)
+Return to Kansas City Royals (2022–2023)

-Greinke expressed an interest to possibly finish his career with the Royals, saying as such to George Brett during the 2021-22 lockout.
+Greinke expressed interest in finishing his career with the Royals, which he mentioned to George Brett during the 2021-22 lockout.
 On March 16, 2022, Greinke signed a one-year, $13 million contract to return to the Royals.
-On March 31, Greinke was announced as the Royals' Opening Day Starter, the first time he'd been given the role for the Royals since 2010, marking the largest gap between Opening Day pitching starts for the same team.
+On March 31, Greinke was announced as the Royals' Opening Day starter, the first time he'd been given the role for the Royals since 2010, marking the largest gap between Opening Day pitching starts for the same team.
 He made his 500th career start on June 29 versus the Texas Rangers, going six innings in a 2−1 win.
+Greinke finished 4–9 with a 3.68 ERA in 26 starts with the Royals in 2022.

-Greinke re-signed with the Royals on a one year contract worth $8.5 million on February 3, 2023.
+Greinke re-signed with the Royals on a one-year contract worth $8.5 million on February 3, 2023.
+On March 24, Greinke was named the Royals' Opening Day starter for the second consecutive year.
+On May 15, Greinke became the fifth pitcher (after Nolan Ryan, Randy Johnson, Roger Clemens, and Greg Maddux) to strike out 1,000 unique batters over his career.
+He became a free agent following the season.